Allison Jones Rushing: Career

 In 2005, Rushing was a law student intern at the Alliance Defending Freedom (ADF), a conservative Christian nonprofit organization.
 Rushing wrote or co-wrote several amicus briefs on behalf of ADF and spoke at a number of ADF events.
-ADF has been criticized for opposing LGBT rights.
-In 2007, Rushing had a summer law clerkship with the Department of Justice.
+In 2006, Rushing was a summer associate at Williams & Connolly, a Washington, D.C. law firm.
+In 2007, Rushing was a summer law clerk with the Department of Justice.

 After graduating from law school, Rushing clerked for then-Judge Neil Gorsuch of the United States Court of Appeals for the Tenth Circuit from 2007 to 2008 and Judge David B. Sentelle of the United States Court of Appeals for the District of Columbia Circuit from 2008 to 2009.

-From 2009 to 2010, Rushing was an associate at Williams & Connolly in Washington, D.C.
+From 2009 to 2010, Rushing returned to Williams & Connolly as an associate.
 She clerked for Associate Justice Clarence Thomas of the Supreme Court of the United States during the 2010–2011 term.

 Following the end of her clerkship in 2011, Rushing rejoined Williams & Connolly in its Washington, D.C. office under Kannon Shanmugam.
 Rushing became a member of the Federalist Society in 2012.
 She volunteered as a legal advisor to Mitt Romney's 2012 presidential campaign.
 Rushing was named partner at Williams & Connolly in January 2017.
 After being appointed to the Fourth Circuit, she left Williams & Connolly.